-If you're interested in flying alongside, here are some more details.
+If you're interested in flying alongside, here are more details.

-you live in another country, not UK, meaning that attendance at meetings or camp is not easy or possible, regularly or at all;
+you live in another country, meaning that attendance at meetings or camp is not easy or possible;

 you're aligning toward becoming a full member at a later stage.

-There's no fast track to full membership.
-For full membership, we need to know that your commitment is 100%, stable and lasting.
+There's no fast track to full membership, since you need to demonstrate that your commitment is 100%, stable and lasting.
 This 'no exceptions' agreement is vital to the work of this group - though paradoxically, once you get into it, it's easier.
 You just clear a way for it as a priority in your life.
-There needs to be a happy and 'ready' feeling to it, for everyone.
-Teamwork is involved and it takes a while to 'sync' with us and take occupancy of your place in the group.
-So, fly alongside, and things will develop.
-In a way, you join by doing it.
+There needs to be a happy and 'ready' feeling to your membership, for everyone.
+It takes a while to find your feet and take occupancy of your place in the group.
+So, fly alongside, give it time and things will develop.
+You join by doing it.

 Themes and notes

-With meditations, there isn't a 'right' or 'wrong' way to do it.
-We encourage you to use methods you're familiar with, according to your spiritual background and practice, and then to 'follow your nose' and let things develop.
-You might find that, over time, you develop new or varying methods, or that you enter pathways that are new to you.
+There isn't a 'right' or 'wrong' way to do meditation in the Flying Squad.
+We encourage you to use methods you're familiar with, according to your spiritual background and practice, and to follow your nose and let things develop.
+You might find that, over time, you enter pathways that are new to you.
 We do not have a prescribed meditation method - spiritual diversity is healthy, we believe.

-Sometimes your meditations will be full and meaningful, even graphic or spiritually profound.
-Other times they might be more 'routine', you might drift off, or you sit there with booming brains!
-If you drift off or get lost in your own thoughts and issues, develop a habit of pulling yourself back mindfully to the meditation and carry on, without self-judgement or fuss.
+At times your meditations will be full and meaningful, even graphic or spiritually profound.
+Other times they might be more 'routine', or you drift off, or you sit there with booming brains and backache.
+If you get lost, just pull back to the meditation and carry on, without self-judgement or fuss.
 Sometimes a 'diversion' might have some relevance too.

-Over a year of 50ish meditations, if ten of them are significant and memorable, you're doing well.
-We cannot fully know all that goes on in our psyches, or the use to which our inner work is put, individually or as a team - so just carry on.
-The main issue is simply to continue and keep up with it.
+In a year of fiftyish meditations, if ten are significant and memorable, you're doing well.
+However, we cannot fully know all that goes on in our psyches, or the use to which our inner work is put, individually or as a team - so just carry on.
+The main issue is simply to keep doing it.
 Over time, the process evolves.

-If you find yourself judging yourself - 'not good enough', 'useless at meditation', or feeling guilty about the thoughts going on in your head - gently drop it.
+If you're judging yourself - 'not good enough', 'useless at meditation' - please gently drop it.
 It's okay.
-'Offer it up' and just keep on.
+Just keep going.
 We who have been with this process for a long time aren't perfect either.
-Like life itself, the process goes through changes.
-It evolves and, if you give it time, all will clarify.
+The main issue is, just do it.
+The process changes and evolves and, if you give it time, all will clarify.

 Try to overcome opinion, cultural and political judgements that you might pick up from other people or the media.
-There are many sides to everything, there are no goodguys and badguys and no simple answers.
-We're looking at what's happening behind, underneath and above the events happening in the world, with perceptive eyes.
+There are many sides to everything, no goodguys or badguys and no simple answers.
+We're looking at what's happening behind, underneath and around the defining events of our day, with perceptive eyes.
 'Listen more closely to things than to people'.

-We seek solely to encourage forward movement, to unconceal hidden truth, to unblock situations and to mitigate hardship and tragedy, allowing humanity's self-correcting, progressive and self-healing capacities to come forward.
-We are not projecting on the world what we believe should happen.
-Clearly, we have our hopes and preferences, but we believe that the 'soul of humanity' and the 'heart of the world' know what they're doing if we just help with the human bit.
+We seek to encourage forwardness, to unconceal what is hidden, to unblock logjams and to mitigate hardships and tragedies.
+This we believe allows humanity's self-correcting, progressive and self-healing capacities to come forward.
+We try not to project on the world what we believe should happen.
+We believe that the 'soul of humanity' and the 'heart of the world' know what they're doing - and we're helping things move forward.

 Thoughts or Questions?

-E-mail us and one of us will respond in due course.
-Another option is to 'offer it up' within yourself, and you might also receive answers or discover something.
+E-mail us and we'll respond in due course.
+Another option is to 'offer it up' within yourself, and you might receive answers or discover something.

-We welcome you to the process, and hope it is beneficial being part of it.
+Welcome to the process.
 It's a path of service: the personal growth we gain from it is secondary to the service we render to it.
 Though it's amazing how much personal growth results, as a by-product.